gecampbell/galliard.xyz/content/resume.md

 date: "2018-05-10T08:00:00-07:00"
 ---
-I am an experienced software development manager with experience delivering large-scale systems.
+I am an experienced software development manager with experience delivering large-scale systems and the complete software development lifecycle.
 In the past, I've been a developer and systems architect, though I haven't done much coding in the last few years.

 However, even though some consider the term  "old-fashioned" these days, I tend to think of myself as a <a